 The City is reviewing its licensing rules for body rub parlours and holistic centres.
-Staff are planning to report to City Council in 2025 with recommendations to amend the City’s Licensing Bylaw and update the licensing application process and bylaw enforcement.
-The goal of this review is to support the safety, health, well-being and human rights of workers in these industries, while upholding the City’s role to protect consumers and reduce community impacts.
+Staff plan to report to City Council with recommendations to amend the City’s Licensing Bylaw and update the licensing application process and bylaw enforcement.
+The goal of this review is to support the safety, health, well-being and human rights of workers in these industries, while upholding the City’s role to protect consumers and mitigate potential community impacts.

-The Advisory Table consists of community-serving organizations and advocacy groups who support body rub parlour workers, holistic practitioners, survivors of gender-based violence, and survivors of human trafficking with lived experiences in Toronto’s body rub parlours or holistic centres.
+The City invites insights from Toronto body rub parlour workers, holistic practitioners, owners/operators of body rub parlours or holistic centres, Professional Holistic Associations listed in the Licensing Bylaw and advocates of workers, survivors of gender-based violence and survivors of human trafficking with lived experiences in Toronto’s body rub parlours and/or holistic centres.

 Body rub parlours are businesses that provide non-medical or non-therapeutic massages by someone who is not a registered massage therapist or a licensed and registered holistic practitioner.
 The City has been regulating body rub parlours since 1975.
 Owners and operators of body rub parlours in Toronto, and those who provide services in these establishments are required to obtain a City licence.